gruntjs/grunt-docs/grunt.md

 ## Miscellaneous

 ### grunt.package
-The current grunt `package.json` metadata, as an object.
+The current Grunt `package.json` metadata, as an object.

 ```javascript
 grunt.package
 ```

 ### grunt.version
-The current grunt version, as a string.
+The current Grunt version, as a string.
 This is just a shortcut to the `grunt.package.version` property.

 ```javascript
 grunt.version